hunterxcobby/100-days-of-code/log.md

 **Today's Progress**: Introduction to Web Development, HTML and CSS

 1. **Understanding HTML Elements:**
-   - Explored the concept of HTML elements as the building blocks of a webpage, defining its structure and content.
+   - learned the concept of HTML elements as the building blocks of a webpage, defining its structure and content.

 2. **HTML Tags:**
    - Broke down the idea of tags as the bookends of HTML elements, with opening and closing tags forming a container for content.

 3. **HTML Attributes:**
-   - Explored attributes as additional information or properties attached to HTML elements, enhancing their behavior or appearance.
+   - learned attributes as additional information or properties attached to HTML elements, enhancing their behavior or appearance.

 4. **HTML Document Structure:**
    - learned the necessary structure for HTML documents, including the document type declaration, `<html>`, `<head>`, and `<body>` elements.